-Table 5.
-Comparison of the views of high school students on problematic internet usage and academic procrastination behavior according to their frequency of internet usage internet usage levels than students who use internet 3-4 days a week and 1-2 days a week.
-In addition, it has been observed that students who use internet 3-4 days a week have more problematic internet usage levels than students 1-2 days a week.
-However, regardless of the internet usage frequency of high school students, it can be said that academic procrastination behaviors are at the same level.
+In Table 5, the opinions of high school students about problematic Internet usage are compared with Mann-Whitney U-tests according to the frequency of Internet usage of problematic Internet usage.
+Accordingly, it was observed that students who use the Internet every day have more problematic Internet usage levels than students who use Internet 3-4 days a week and 1-2 days a week.
+In addition, it has been observed that students who use Internet 3-4 days a week have more problematic Internet usage levels than students 1-2 days a week.
+However, regardless of the Internet usage frequency of high school students, it can be said that academic procrastination behaviours are at the same level.